How do the vaccines affect pregnancy and fertility?

-There has been a lot of misinformation about the effects of Covid vaccines on fertility and understandably many people have questions.
+There has been a lot of misinformation about the effects of Covid vaccines on fertility and pregnancy and understandably many people have questions.

 Medical experts and scientists agree that there is no evidence the vaccines affect fertility